anahitaafsh/T20/README.md

 # Maternal Health (T20 Project)

 ## Introduction
-Through the Web application, we aim to help pregnant women monitor their maternal health and predict potential risk based on age, blood pressure, blood glucose and heart rate.
+Through the Web application, we aim to help pregnant women daily track their maternal health and predict potential risk based on age, blood pressure, blood glucose and heart rate.
 The data is collected through both IoT device and user inputs.
-Dashboard is displayed for users to monitor their daily health trend and predicted risk level.
+Dashboard is displayed for users to monitor the trend of their daily maternal health information and predicted risk level.
 Alerts are sent to users (through email/SMS) once abnormal trend or high risk factor occurs.

 ## Architecture Overview
 TBD